-Under the pretext of “newsworthiness,” U.S. tech leaders have, for years, aided political leaders in spreading extremist views underpinned by racial animus and all other forms of prejudice, in turn giving rise to an explosion of violence and persecution targeting some of the world’s most vulnerable communities.
+Under the pretext of “newsworthiness,” U.S. tech leaders have, for years, aided political leaders in spreading extremist views underpinned by racial animus and other prejudices, in turn giving rise to an explosion of violence and persecution targeting some of the world’s most vulnerable communities.

 A new report this week by the Global Project Against Hate and Extremism (GPAHE) lays bare the consequences of Silicon Valley’s complicity and neglect.
-As high-profile executives ignored and frequently profited off the work of prominent extremists—some of whom they also directly collaborated with in shady business arrangements—they helped to arm them with powerful constituencies, giving dangerous fanatics a megaphone with which to cast immigrants and minorities as existential threats in their respective countries.
+As high-profile executives ignored and frequently profited off the toils of known extremists—some of whom they collaborated with directly in shady business arrangements—they helped to arm them with powerful constituencies, giving dangerous fanatics a megaphone with which to cast immigrants and minorities as existential threats in their respective nations.

 The report comes as the United States is in the midst of grappling with a wave of anti-Asian sentiment online, which preceded thousands of documented accounts of harassment, physical assault, and civil rights violations against Asian Americans.
 The Pew Research Center last summer reported that 31% of Asian Americans had experienced slurs or jokes about their race or ethnicity, more than any other group since the start of the pandemic.